billfitzgerald/infosec-primer/testing_scenarios.md

 # E. Testing Scenarios and Procedures

 When the testing environment setup is complete, testing can begin on various elements of websites and applications.
-The testing scenarios described in the rest of this handbook focus on common issues with web and mobile applications.
+The testing scenarios described in the rest of this handbook focus on common issues with Web and mobile applications.

 For people who want to learn more about basic information security but who won't get into running specific tests, the "Summary" and the "Exploitability and Impact" sections provide an overview of when and how a specific vulnerability could be exploited.
 The "Setup and Tests" section covers the specific steps to identify any potential security holes.